Baby Sleep Consultant in Houston & Austin, TX

 And then it all changed.

 Two days shy of my daughter turning four months old, I returned to my career in corporate America.
 Oh what cruel irony that the morning I returned to work was the worst sleep of my daughter’s life.
 She probably woke up four times that night, which meant I woke up four times trying to console her – rock her, feed her, whatever it took to get her back to sleep.

 Needless to say, my goal of looking and feeling like a million bucks my first day back at the office did not exactly happen.
-Not only was I an emotional wreck leaving my baby girl for eight hours, for the very first time, but I was also physically exhausted.
+Not only was I an emotional wreck leaving my baby girl all day for the very first time, but I was also physically exhausted.

-That first day back at work as I was reintegrating into the workflow of spreadsheets, meetings and conference calls, I kept it together just enough so I didn’t bawl my eyes out at the office. . .
-I saved that for the car ride home.
+As I was reintegrating into the workflow of spreadsheets, meetings and conference calls, I kept it together just enough so I didn’t bawl my eyes out at the office; I saved that for the car ride home.